 Providers need to supply the necessary evidence no later than one week after the Headcount deadline date to ensure payment is made in that period.

-How you will receive DAF funding for your setting
+How you will receive DAF funding for your setting:

-- LCC will fund all OFSTED registered childcare providers providing a place for each child eligible for the DAF in their area at the fixed annual rate of £615 per eligible child. - The DAF will not be offset against any other funding, i.e. High Needs Funding. - The DAF is payable as a lump sum once a year per eligible child.
+- LCC will fund all OFSTED registered childcare providers providing a place for each child eligible for the DAF in their area at the fixed annual rate per eligible child. - The DAF is payable as a lump sum once a year per eligible child.
 If a child eligible for the DAF is splitting their Free Entitlement across two childcare providers, the parent/carer will need to nominate the main childcare provider who will receive the DAF funding. - If a child receiving the DAF moves from one childcare provider to another, the new childcare provider is not eligible to receive the DAF funding for this child within a 12 month period.
 DAF funding received by the original setting will not be recouped. - Where a child lives in one authority area but attends a childcare provider in a different local authority, the childcare provider's local authority is responsible for funding the DAF for the child and eligibility checking. - All childcare providers who are eligible to receive funding for the Free Entitlement for 3 and 4 year old's are eligible to receive the DAF for any eligible children - An email will be sent confirming the DAF payment to providers who have made a claim - Payment will appear on the headcount final payment or adjustment breakdown sent to you via your provider portal.

-Please visit our webpage for more information about DAF:
+Please visit our webpage for more information about DAF: Disability access fund DAF